DevSensei: PR Workflow Automation

 |

-A set of values.
+A set of expressions.
 Causes additional trigger for actions each time the value changes while the condition is currently met.

 |